rust-stuco/lectures/week5/ownership_p2.md

 # The Catch

 Getting code to compile is one thing.

-Understanding why is another...
+Understanding why is another.

 * Sometimes we follow the rules blindly
     * Missing the principles, repeating mistakes